YellowbrickData/YmSamples/CONTRIBUTING.md

 Contributions are always welcome!

-**Before spending lots of time on something, ask for feedback on your idea first!**

 ## Process

 Fork and clone the repo, and add a new directory containing your .sql files.
 Usually,